Pablo Usoz

 Pablo Usoz Ciriza (born 31 December 1968) is a Spanish field hockey player and coach.
 He won a silver medal at the 1996 Summer Olympics in Atlanta.
 He also competed at the 1992 and 2000 Summer Olympics.

-His father Luis Usoz was also an international and Olympic hockey player.
+His father Luis Usoz was also an international and Olympic hockey player and his son Pablo Usoz Jr. won the English 2026 Premier league title with Old Georgians.